wp-plugins/voting-platform-feelbacks/readme.txt

 Requires at least: 2.8 or higher
 Tested up to: 3.9
 Tested up to: 3.9
-Stable tag: 1.03
+Stable tag: 1.04

 Star Rating System? voting? so 90's!
 Say hello to the new Feelbacks vote system!
-A new emotional rating widget tool that increases your user's engagement
+A new emotional rating widget tool that increases your users engagement

 == Description ==